yclas/documentation/integrating-google-maps-classifieds-website.md

 ![Map in top navbar](//open-classifieds.com/wp-content/uploads/2014/09/map-in-top-navbar-1024x150.png)
 </a>

-Once you do that you will see all of your ads with real addresses showing as clickable locations on the map, once a user clicks on a location they can click on the address link to go to the ad itself.
+Once you do that, you will see all of your ads with real addresses showing as clickable locations on the map.
+Once a user clicks on a location, they can click on the address link to go to the ad itself.

 <a href="//open-classifieds.com/wp-content/uploads/2014/09/ad-in-map-1024x517.png" class="thumbnail gallery-item" data-gallery>
 ![ads in map](//open-classifieds.com/wp-content/uploads/2014/09/ad-in-map-1024x517.png)
 </a>

 <br>
-This feature is very useful since it shows your users their closest ad to see on the map directly without having to browse through all of your ads.
-Want to have it now with a premium theme?
+This feature is very useful because it shows your users ads that are close to them.
+They will be able to see the ads on the map directly without having to browse through all of your ads.
+Do you want to have this feature now with a premium theme?
 You can [get started from 3.49/m.](https://yclas.com/self-hosted.html).